tanbryan/ai-mv-generator/README.md

 1. **Run the main script:**

-    Ensure that the lyrics file (.lrc) is located within a dedicated directory.
+    Ensure that the lyrics file (.lrc) and music file (.mp3) are located within a dedicated directory.
-    Go into the main script `runner.py` and add your complete path to the lyrics file:
+    ❗️Please make sure both files are named in the format of 'SongName-ArtistName.lrc or .mp3' Go into the main script `runner.py` and add your complete paths to both files:
     Then run:

     ```bash